By Kris Voakes | International Football Correspondent

 It is an attitude which now sees him close to the exit door at San Siro.
 With Milan struggling to make any real impression on the Serie A table, Balotelli looks likely to be sold in a bid to raise funds for a new project.
 President Silvio Berlusconi, who called the striker a "rotten apple" shortly before his arrival in Milan, was left fuming by the No.45's approach during the winter break and demanded that he be sold in January.

 "I've had enough and the decision is made," Secolo XIX quoted Berlusconi as saying.
 "Mario is officially on the market and we need to sell him before the end of January."
 The ex-Inter man might have survived the transfer window, but it seems little more than a stay of execution, with Silvio's daughter Barbara wanting to move out all players linked to agent Mino Raiola.

-And with Balotelli having been purchased for €20 million with additional performance-related costs, the Rossoneri will want to make the most of his sell-on value should he perform well against Atletico Madrid this week in the Champions League round of 16.
-With the decision already made that the forward can leave, it seems that any star showing now, or during the World Cup for Italy, will be greeted as warmly for its weight in the market as its boost on the field.
+With Balotelli having been purchased for €20 million with additional performance-related costs, the Rossoneri could well make the most of his sell-on value should he perform well against Atletico Madrid this week in the Champions League round of 16 first leg.
+With the decision already made that the forward can leave, it seems that any star showing now will be greeted as warmly for its weight in the market as for its boost on the field.